-First of all, if content creators struggle to find effective topics or a list of the right link creators, it doesn’t matter how good they are at distributing their content—it simply won’t be successful.
+First off, if content creators struggle to find effective topics or a list of the right link creators, it doesn’t matter how good they are at distributing their content—it simply won’t be successful.

 If content creators identify the right topics and structure their content effectively, but still lack a distribution strategy, it falls on deaf ears.

 Before you start to worry, it’s important to realize that if you’ve followed all of the steps above for creating great content, you are already WAY ahead of the game.